 And it has a triple padded 16” laptop sleeve, which will do a great job at protecting your tech.
 That’s in addition to the 13” tablet sleeve that can easily fit a smaller laptop.
 On top of all that, this backpack has a very roomy main compartment, which is suitable for both books and clothes.

-Osprey Sojourn is without a doubt the best option for travel.
-It’s an amazing backpack with a spacious main compartment, multiple internal pockets for easy organization and tie-down straps that keep everything in place.
+Osprey Sojourn is without a doubt the best option for travel and as carry on luggage.
+It’s an amazing backpack with a spacious main compartment, multiple internal pockets for easy organization, and tie-down straps that keep everything in place.

 And with the ventilation and thick padding in the backpanel and shoulder harness, you’ll stay comfortable even when you’re carrying it on your back.
 Its only fault is the lack of a dedicated laptop compartment, so consider if you’re okay with not having that feature before you get the pack.

 The Aoking wheeled backpack is easily the best everyday option.
 With oversized wheels, it is the only backpack that can handle being wheeled up and down the stairs, which is something we all do if we’re being honest.

 It has a spacious main compartment with a 17” laptop sleeve, a front compartment with an organizer panel, and a padded and ventilated backpanel and harness.
 And it comes with a detachable wheel cover, which is super easy to clean.

 Head to Amazon to see the exact prices of these backpacks.
 And if you still haven’t found the right backpack for you, check out our related posts for more options!